Cawibo/YetAnotherPasteService/README.md

 # YetAnotherPasteService - YAPS
-At KTH there is a course (DM2517) which tackles premier publishing technologies.
-Namely, XML.
+At KTH there is a course (DM2517) which tackles the premier publishing technology XML.

-At the time of writing hosted at: [https://yaps-223816.appspot.com/]
+## Don't use this

-Would it be possible to gain access to my Google Instance using this app?
-Very likely... =P
+The input is *not* sanitized.

 ## What is YAPS?
 YAPS is a paste service powered by MySQL where the data is delivered in the form of XSL-Transformed XML.